ateef-khan/website-old2/src/courses/git-basics.md

 To start open the _Terminal_ you can do so by opening the Application finder in the bottom left corner.

-Do these commands when you start using the Terminal git config --global user.name git config --global user.email
+Do these commands when you start using the Terminal:

+1. git config --global user.name
+2. git config --global user.email

 The way your local repository will work:

 **Working Directory**-
 Where you make changes to the code (Does not affect the main repository)

 **Staging Area**-
 The place before it the changes are committed

 **Commit to Repository**-
 Changes your local repository which can be pushed to the main repository

 When you want to make a new project:

-- 1 Open Github and create an account.
+1. Open Github and create an account.
 Make your username and password simple because you will need to repeatedly enter this info when you make commits.
-- 2 Create a Directory, by typing mkdir _____  in the future make it descriptive but for now call it test.
+2. Create a Directory, by typing mkdir _____  in the future make it descriptive but for now call it test.
 Don’t change any of the preset settings.
-- 3 Click back on Terminal.
+3. Click back on Terminal.
 Use ls to see what is in the folder.
-- 4 You most likely have a Documents folder we will be using that one.
+4. You most likely have a Documents folder we will be using that one.
 If you don’t have one you can just make a folder.
 Use cd Documents to move into the documents directory.
-- 5 Use cd test to get into the test folder.
+5. Use cd test to get into the test folder.
-- 6 Now use git init to create a file that will allow you to ‘push’ with Git
+6. Now use git init to create a file that will allow you to ‘push’ with Git
-- 7 To create the Repository use git remote ______ <url> name it origin
+7. To create the Repository use git remote ______ <url> name it origin
-- 8 Now you have an empty repository on your computer and a repository on Github
+8. Now you have an empty repository on your computer and a repository on Github

-To write your first file and push to Repository:
+To. write your first file and push to Repository:

-- 1 Write something on Leafpad/Notepad
+1. Write something on Leafpad/Notepad
-- 2 Save it to the Directory named Test
+2. Save it to the Directory named Test
-- 3 Click on the Terminal.
+3. Click on the Terminal.
 Type git add -A
-- 4 Type git commit -m “First Commit”
+4. Type git commit -m “First Commit”
-- 5 Type git push origin master
+5. Type git push origin master
-- 6 Click on GitHub you know just changed the main version
+6. Click on GitHub you know just changed the main version